Guru322/GURU-Ai/README.md

 2. TUTORIAL (Never)
 #### DEPLOY TO Replit (This shit also Going paid)

 1. If You don't have an account in Replit.
-Create a account.
+Create an account.
     <br>
 <p align="center"><a href="https://replit.com/signup"> <img src="https://img.shields.io/badge/replit%20Account-blue?style=for-the-badge&logo=replit" width="220" height="38.45"/></a></p>